Jacajack/avr-ds18b20/README.md

 Dallas1820ReadROMArray( &Thermometer, Array );
 ```

-By analogy You can also match ROM from characters array:
+By analogy you can also match ROM from characters array:

 ```c
 Dallas18B20ArrayMatchRead( &Thermometer, Array );